Abhinav-gowda/Accident_prediction_india-Data-analysis-project/README.md

 ## Description

-This project focuses on analyzing accident data in India, likely to identify patterns, trends, and factors contributing to accidents.
-The project utilizes Jupyter Notebooks for data analysis and visualization.
+This project analyzes accident data in India to identify patterns, trends, and factors contributing to accidents.
+It utilizes Jupyter Notebooks for data analysis and visualization.

 <!-- TODO: Add more details about the project's goals and objectives -->